rebeccapeltz/link-reveal-ext/README.md

 # Using the Extension

-After installing the chrome extension, you will see an icon that has a "URL" in it.
+After installing the chrome extension, you will see an icon that has a red fish on a hook in it.

 ![Extension with URL icon](./url-32.png)